H-BlaZe/iuat-x/README.md

    - Open Chrome and go to `chrome://extensions/`.
    - Enable **Developer mode** by toggling the switch in the top right corner.
    - Now, extract the zip file and choose the folder which has manifest.json file directly in it.
-   - Drag and drop the that file into the Chrome Extensions page.
+   - Drag and drop the that folder into the Chrome Extensions page.
    - Confirm the installation by clicking **Add Extension** when prompted.

 3. **Accessing the Extension**